pomkos/cv/index.md

 - Teaching assistant for Anatomy and Physiology I/II at the University of Akron

 `2011 - 2012`
-- Independent English, Chemistry, Biology, Psychology tutor
+- Independent tutor in English, Chemistry, Biology, Psychology
 - Substitute teacher's assistant at Kent State University's Child Development Center

 `2006-2012`